armandoaochoa/plantsoilmatch/readme.md

-# plantsoil app
+# plantsoilmatch app

-Plantsoil is a very simple web app that lets you choose a type of plant and a type of soil to test whether or not they'd make a successful combo.
+Plantsoilmatch is a very simple web app that lets you choose a type of plant and a type of soil to test whether or not they'd make a successful combo.
 I wrote it for a job interview and to learn how to use ReactJS, Express, and Azure DocumentDB.

 ### Front-end

-Plantsoil is a single page app.
+Plantsoilmatch is a single page app.
 It has four ReactJS components:

 * [PlantSoilMatch] - contains the entire frontend and both AJAX calls
 * [MatchForm] - receives user input and displays plants and soils collections in drop-downs